Child Custody Determinations in Arizona

 - Modifications – It’s possible to alter custody orders in the future if or when the circumstances of either parent may change.
 To pursue modifications, parents will have to submit petitions to the court.

-Do you need help resolving any custody-related issues?
+Do you need help resolving any custody-related issues in Arizona?
 If so, you can trust Scottsdale Custody Attorney Karen Schoenau for experienced help, honest answers and effective representation.
 Since 1987, Karen Schoenau has been committed to helping people favorably resolve their sensitive family law matters, including complex cases related to custody and divorce.